eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/deployment_strategy.rst

    :linenos:

-In order to allow for easy migration of the script to, for example, another folder while still pointing to the project sources the template obtains its variables from the bootstrap script.
-This is corroborated in line 51, where there are always two *extra vars* (env, repo_dir) passed to ansible-playbook;
+In order to allow for easy migration of the script to, for example, another folder while still pointing to the project sources the template obtains one variable, *ansible_log_dir*, from :bash:`group_vars` and the remaining two from the bootstrap script.
+This is corroborated in line 47 from :numref:`sssec-ansible_bootstrap`, where there are two *extra vars* (env, repo_dir) passed to :bash:`ansible-playbook`; all of which are dynamically discovered just before the first run.

-all of which are dynamically discovered just before the first run.
+On subsequent runs, :bash:`run_ansible` will keep passing down these values recursively.
+One could argue it is better to just place the task inside a one-shot playbook; this implies, however, that modifications made to the template should be applied manually and if the rendered script is changed it would not be restored automatically.

 Scheduled run
 ~~~~~~~~~~~~~